On the convergence rate of a numerical method for the Hunter-Saxton equation: Explicit examples with convergence rates

-whenever $\bar{\mu}_{\mathrm{sc}}=0$.
 The exact solution, when $a = -1$ and $b=1$, is compared with two numerical approximations in Figure~\ref{fig:testCusp}, where $\Dx_c$ and $\Dx_f$ are as before.
-The solutions are compared at the times $t=0$, $\nicefrac{3}{2}$ and $3$.
-Moreover, Table~\ref{tab:EOCCusp} shows the associated relative errors and computed EOCs, which are significantly larger than the predicted $\mathcal{O}(\Dx^{\nicefrac{1}{48}})$-rate.
-Additionally, the trend seems to be that the EOCs in Table~\ref{tab:EOCCusp} are smaller than the corresponding ones in Table~\ref{tab:EOCCosine}, except from those with $k\geq 6$ (where the aforementioned additional numerical errors influence the EOCs), which suggests that the regularity of $\bar{u}_x$ also influences the numerical convergence rate.
+The solutions are compared at the times $t=0$, $\nicefrac{3}{2}$, and $3$.
+Moreover, Table~\ref{tab:EOCCusp} displays the associated relative errors and computed EOCs, which are significantly better than the predicted $\mathcal{O}(\Dx^{\nicefrac{1}{48}})$-rate.
+Yet, the computed EOCs in Table~\ref{tab:EOCCusp} are lower than the corresponding ones in Table~\ref{tab:EOCCosine}, except from those with $k\geq 6$ (where the aforementioned additional numerical errors influence the EOCs), which suggests that the regularity of $\bar{u}_x$ also influences the numerical convergence rate.

 \end{example}